QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 | VolumeNum	               | Number of zones (connected components) within the mask for the specified label |
 | VoxelNum                 | Number of voxels in the mask |

-Afterwards follow the colums for each feature.
+Afterwards follow the columns for each feature.
 The feature column names follow this pattern:

 *[pre-filter]\_[feature group]\_[feature name]*